easedup/acv9/curriculum/arts-music/years-7-and-8.md

 ## Achievement Standards {#achievement-standards}

 By the end of Year 8, students analyse how the elements of music and/or compositional devices are manipulated in music they compose, perform and/or experience.
 They evaluate the ways music from across cultures, times, places and/or other contexts communicates ideas, perspectives and/or meaning.
-They describe respectful approaches to composing, performing and/or responding to music.

-Students demonstrate listening and aural skills when composing and performing.
+They describe respectful approaches to composing, performing and/or responding to music.Students demonstrate listening and aural skills when composing and performing.
 They manipulate elements of music and compositional devices to compose music that communicates ideas, perspectives and/or meaning.
 They notate, document and/or record the music they compose.
 They manipulate elements of music when performing their own and/or others’ music.
 They demonstrate performance skills when performing music for audiences.